rajeevkrao/react-express-webpack/readme.md

 This website uses react, express, webpack to display content.
 It even uses react router to route through react components to its appropriate path

+jsx-loader is used to transform the source code.

 ## Installation

 Install npm modules